nanoexpress/nanoexpress/README.md

 ## Docker Support

-If you using `alpine` or `slim` version of images, some errors may happen and you can fix with this minimal guide
+If you using `alpine` or `slim` version of `node` images, some errors may happen and you can fix with this minimal guide

 ### Requires